-Connect the ground wire of your anti-static mat to ground prong of any electric plug.
+Connect the ground wire of your anti-static mat to a ground prong of any electric plug.

 This step is important.
 When working with electronics, have yourself well grounded with a wristband.
 Very little static electricity can send electronics of your computer into knock-out.

 When wearing the wristband, make sure it's not too tight.
-Wear it entire time while you're working on internals of your computer.
+Wear it the entire time that you're working on the internals of your computer.
 Even though you're well grounded, I would recommend not touching any electronic parts with your hands, as you're leaving natural oil behind.
-Washing hands before this job is highly recommended.
+Washing your hands before this job is highly recommended.